Antrikshy/antrikshy.github.io/_drafts/2016-06-17-a-quickstart-guide-for-pebble-app-configuration.md

 To add configuration options accessible through the Pebble app on the user's phone, you will need to write the following components:

 1. The app itself, usually in a `main.c` file.
 2. A JavaScript file, run through Pebble JS inside the Pebble app on the user's end.
 Call this one something like `app.js`, and place it alongside `main.c` if you're using CloudPebble.
-This is the PebbleKit JS component of your app.
+This is the PebbleKit JS component of your watchapp/face.
 3. A static webpage that you will host yourself somewhere (on GitHub Pages, Amazon S3 or wherever else you can find free or inexpensive hosting).

+To help you visualize what happens when a user saves your settings, here's the overall flow to help you visualize this:

+1. User indicates submission intent on your form (usually by hitting a save/submit button.
+2. Your config webpage compiles this information into a simple JS object and transfers it into the PebbleKit JS component of your app (all of this happens in the Pebble app, once the settings view holding your page closes).
+3. The PebbleKit JS component of your app executes in the Pebble app on the user's phone, which should handle catching this information and transmitting it to the watchapp/face.
+More on this in the next section.
+4.

+> Note: From now on, I shall refer to this as **the flow**.

 ## Self-Hosted Webpage